madsonweb/SegaDreamcastBiosTextToPTBR/README.md

 All that said.
 I'm glad to do this.
 Something I've been thinking for long time but I finally have spare time to do so.

-#Files I am working on for this project:
+Files I am working on for this project:
+-

 dc_boot_00034FC0_00035F30.bin
 -